chicagoquant/chicagoquant.github.io/cheatsheet.md

 *Guarded* access to *shared* data is slow ... *unguarded* access to *non-shared* data is fast

+See also: `std::lock`, takes care of not getting into a deadlock when locking multiple mutexes.

 ### Atomic
 ```cpp
 #include <atomic>